zalando-stups/lizzy/README.rst

         "Version": "2012-10-17"
     }

-That is the minimal configuration needed for Lizzy to be able to run successfully Senza commands.
-Other statements might be included in this
+That is the minimal configuration Lizzy needs to run Senza commands successfully.
+Other statements might be included in this.

 Configuration
 =============